2013 Château LAVILLE. Sauternes, Bordeaux

 Grape Variety: 85% Semillon, 12% Sauvignon Blanc, 3% Muscadelle; aged in new 400 litre oak barrels for 30 months.
 (140 g/l residual sugar)

 Producer: Estate owned by Jean-Christophe Barbe, who did his university thesis on the subject of 'noble rot', the much sought-after infection that shrivels the grapes and ensures concentrated, uniquely flavoursome juice.
 His team go through the vineyard 5 times to select only the 'properly botrytised' grapes.

-Press Reviews: Decanter World Wine Awards Gold Medal and Regional Trophy for best Sauternes in 2015 (third time in four years) -
+Press Reviews: Decanter World Wine Awards Gold Medal and Regional Trophy for best Sauternes in several previous vintages.

 £39.00 per bottle

 £37.05 per bottle in a mixed case of 6 bottles